leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 You can check that you have one job submitted to a single node (EXEC_HOST 40*t0XX) by typping ``bjobs`` at a Triton terminal.
 Typically, for heavy Numpy workloads a low number of processes is best, while for pure Python workloads a high number of processes (like one process per two cores) is best.
 If you are unsure then you might want to experiment a bit (see `Monte Carlo estimate of Pi example <https://github.com/leosiqueira/HPC_ssh_keys_setup_dask_jobqueue/blob/master/mc_example.ipynb>`__), or just choose a moderate number, like one process per four or five cores.

-Let's restart the kernel (which kills previous jobs) and move to 10 workers (in 10 LSF jobs).
+Let's restart the kernel (which kills previous jobs) and move to create 1 worker in 10 LSF jobs.
 So, if you want to get 40 cores again, but on different nodes (with 4 cores per node, and same total memory, which implies less memory per worker),

 .. code:: python